platformsh/platformsh-docs/src/configuration/services/elasticsearch.md

 }
 ```

+**note**
+When you create an index on Elasticsearch, you should not specify `number_of_shards` and `number_of_replicas` settings in your Elasticsearch API call.
+These values will be set automatically based on available resources.

 ## Plugins

 The Elasticsearch 2.4 and later services offer a number of plugins.
 To enable them, list them under the `configuration.plugins` key in your `services.yaml` file, like so: